 “This is just such an important thing, and seeing this in this community is so exciting, and so I’m so happy to see this work, especially for a small business," says Kate Van Luben.

-Dwight Campbell says the turnout over the weekend was more than he could have asked for from the community, and although they sold out of every flavor and every pint they had in stock.
+Dwight Campbell says the turnout over the weekend was more than he could have asked for from the community, although they sold out of every flavor and every pint they had in stock.

-Campbell says its just the beginning of getting back on track as a business.
+Campbell says it's just the beginning of getting back on track as a business.

-“It gives us reprieve, it does, but the underlying problem is still there; you know, its funding for small businesses.”
+“It gives us reprieve, it does, but the underlying problem is still there; you know, it's funding for small businesses.”

 What happened this weekend can keep the doors open a little longer, but owners say that in order to keep the doors open permanently, the business will need additional funding.